-Yes, it has to be rinsed well before using it because it comes naturally with pest deterrent, which gives a bitter taste.
+Yes, it has to be rinsed well before using it because it comes naturally with a pest deterrent, which gives a bitter taste.
 So rinsing them before is advised.
-But nowadays, most of the packaged quinoa, come as rinsed and prewashed.
+But nowadays, most of the packaged quinoa come as rinsed and prewashed.
 So, watch your package, whether it is pre-rinsed or not.

 Can you pop quinoa in an air popper?

 I have not tried it, but using quinoa in an air popper is not feasible as they have tiny structures.
 It may be struct to its filter.
 If anyone has tried this, then please share your experience with us.
 One of our readers updated us that the air popper is throwing the quinoa because of its lightweight.
 So, popping quinoa with this machine is not working as of now.

 Can you pop quinoa in the microwave?

 This method is possible and theoretically working.
 However, I feel the stovetop method is more reliable and successful.
 And the stovetop method needs less effort, and everything comes together in less than 10 minutes.